EdDataScienceEES/tutorial-shaistilman/index.md

 ---

-Tada now we know that we can use `drop1` function in R and understand its ouput for both interaction and no interaction models for model selection!
+Tada !!
+Now we know that we can use `drop1` function in R and understand its ouput for both interaction and no interaction models for model selection!

 Since we only remove one term at a time (focusing on the term whose removal leads to the biggest reduction in AIC), applying the `drop1` function repeatedly is necessary until no further improvements in AIC can be made.
 However, this process can become tedious and inefficient when dealing with large models containing many variables.
 That’s where the `step` function comes to the rescue!